aspose-words/Aspose.Words-Documentation/cpp/release-notes/release-notes-2020/aspose-words-for-cpp-20-5-release-notes/_index.md

 public Watermark Watermark { get; }
 {{< /highlight >}}

-The new Watermark class enables adding/removing the watermark from the document.
+The new Watermark class allows adding/removing the watermark from the document.
 A watermark can be created from a text or from an image.

 **.NET**